 What Homeowners Often Get Wrong About Patio Projects

-Many homeowners view a patio as a standalone project.
+Many homeowners throughout the Pikes Peak region view a patio as a standalone project.
 In reality, patios often become the foundation for larger outdoor living spaces.

 Several common mistakes tend to occur when a patio is designed without considering the bigger picture:

-• Ignoring traffic flow between the home and yard
+- Ignoring the traffic flow between the home and the yard

 These mistakes do not necessarily create immediate problems.
 Instead, they often become apparent when homeowners decide to expand their outdoor space later.